jcraigk/dotfiles/cursor/commands/git-push.md

 This command may be followed by an optional argument, which is the desired branch name.

-1. Run the "gc" command
+1. Run the "/git-commit" command
 2. git push